 Direct 13C-detected experiments are widely used to study IDPs due to the large dispersion of the C´-N correlations in 2D CON spectra[16–20] and to the negligible sensitivity to solvent-exchange processes[21–23], quite pronounced in disordered regions.
 In addition 13C-detected schemes have been originally developed for the study of paramagnetic metalloproteins[24,25] to take advantage of the reduced sensitivity of heteronuclei to dipolar contributions to paramagnetic relaxation that depend on the gyromagnetic ratio of the nuclear spins one is looking at.
 Indeed, several cases have appeared in the literature in which exclusively heteronuclear (protonless) experiments were used to recover high resolution information in regions close to the paramagnetic center while protons escaped detection[16,25–27].
 On the same grounds this property of paramagnetic dipolar contributions to nuclear relaxation was used to access electron-nucleus distance information in complementary ranges around the paramagnetic centre by determining both 1H PREs, through 1H detected experiments, and 13C PREs, through 13C detected protonless experiments[28].
 This approach was then extended to the characterization of protein-protein interfaces in folded proteins[29] and an initial study showed its potential to study IDPs by monitoring variations of NMR signal intensities occurring upon Cu2+ binding in –synuclein[30].

 Several features thus make heteronuclear approaches very promising for the study of compact states of IDPs near physiological conditions[23,31].
 Here we would like to evaluate the potential of different variants of CON experiments for the determination of PREs in IDPs.
-To this end we selected Osteopontin (OPN), a well characterized and biomedically relevant IDP.
+To this end we selected Osteopontin (OPN), a well characterized and biomedically relevant and prototypical IDP.
 Indeed it is involved in the pathology of diverse physiological processes as well as in tumour progression and metastasis in various types of cancer[32,33].